 'At the same I had one of the most exciting things building up in my life.'

 Sam Kerr signed a contract with Chelsea for 2.5 years.
 Her salary is $410,000 per season.

 Believed to be worth around $2 million, the staggering amount, in conjunction with her $1 million endorsement with Nike signed earlier this year, will see Kerr become one of the highest paid female footballers in the world.

-The striker signed with Wolfsburg of the Bundesliga after spending four years in Sweden with Linköpings.
+The striker signed with Wolfsburg of the Bundesliga after spending four years in Sweden with Linköpings and then left to join Chelsea.
 She has also represented the Danish national team, earning her first senior international cap in 2009.

 She started a relationship with Magdalena Eriksson, her former teammate on Linköpings.